Updated 2022

 IMPORTANT - WATCH OUT!!!
 A MAGNET THAT IS TOO STRONG MAY ACTUALLY

 REDUCE A MOTORS PERFORMANCE, AND DAMAGE THE MOTOR.
-WHEN YOU
+START WITH A

 BEWARE - OVERLY STRONG MOTOR MAGNETS, AND ADDING TRACTION